-- 9.1.
-Past experiences of CLA and post-CLA will be considered when designing and implementing the school's Behaviour Policy and Suspension and Exclusion Policy. - 9.2.
-The school will have regard to the DfE's statutory guidance 'Suspension and permanent exclusion from maintained schools, academies and pupil referral units in England, including pupil movement' and recognises that suspending or excluding CLA can make them more vulnerable to harm due to not having the protection and opportunities school provides.
-The headteacher will balance this recognition alongside the need to ensure calm and safe environments for all staff and pupils, devising strategies that take both into consideration.

-- 9.3.
-Where the school has concerns about an CLA's behaviour, the VSH will be informed at the earliest opportunity. - 9.4.
-As far as possible, the school will engage proactively with the social worker or carer of a CLA to provide appropriate support for underlying issues that may be causing poor behaviour and improving this behaviour. - 9.5.
-As part of the termly review of a CLS's PEP, any concerns about their behaviour will be recorded, alongside information on how they are being supported to improve this and reduce the likelihood of exclusion. - 9.6.
-Suspension or permanent exclusion will only be used as a last resort, after the school and VSH have considered what additional support can be provided to prevent exclusion, and any additional arrangements to support the pupil's education in the event of exclusion. - 9.7.
-Where a CLA is at risk of being suspended or permanently excluded, the school will engage with the designated teacher and the pupil's parents, or other individuals involved in the pupil's care.
-The designated teacher will contact the VSH as soon as possible to work together, and with other relevant individuals, to consider what additional assessment and support needs to be put in place to help the school address the factors affecting the pupil's behaviour and reduce the need for suspension or permanent exclusion. - 9.8.
-The school will inform parents that they can seek the advice of the VSH on strategies to support their child to avoid exclusion. - 9.9.
-Permanent exclusion will only occur where there has been serious and/or persistent breaches of the school's Behaviour Policy or where allowing the pupil to remain in school would seriously harm the education or welfare of others.
+- Past experiences of CLA and post-CLA will be considered when designing and implementing the school's Behaviour Policy and Suspension and Exclusion Policy. - The school will have regard to the DfE's statutory guidance 'Suspension and permanent exclusion from maintained schools, academies and pupil referral units in England, including pupil movement' and recognises that suspending or excluding CLA can make them more vulnerable to harm due to not having the protection and opportunities school provides.
+The headteacher will balance this recognition alongside the need to ensure calm and safe environments for all staff and pupils, devising strategies that take both into consideration. - Where the school has concerns about an CLA's behaviour, the VSH will be informed at the earliest opportunity. - As far as possible, the school will engage proactively with the social worker or carer of a CLA to provide appropriate support for underlying issues that may be causing poor behaviour and improving this behaviour. - As part of the termly review of a CLS's PEP, any concerns about their behaviour will be recorded, alongside information on how they are being supported to improve this and reduce the likelihood of exclusion. - Suspension or permanent exclusion will only be used as a last resort, after the school and VSH have considered what additional support can be provided to prevent exclusion, and any additional arrangements to support the pupil's education in the event of exclusion. - Where a CLA is at risk of being suspended or permanently excluded, the school will engage with the designated teacher and the pupil's parents, or other individuals involved in the pupil's care.
+The designated teacher will contact the VSH as soon as possible to work together, and with other relevant individuals, to consider what additional assessment and support needs to be put in place to help the school address the factors affecting the pupil's behaviour and reduce the need for suspension or permanent exclusion. - The school will inform parents that they can seek the advice of the VSH on strategies to support their child to avoid exclusion. - Where a looked-after child is excluded, the school will document the provision of immediate suitable education in the pupil's PEP.